2017 ADVENT SEASON ACTIVITIES

 ADVENT SEASON MISSION COLLECTIONS

 Star Families - Adopt a Family for the Holidays

-Deck the Village Trees with Hats and Mittens -
+Deck the Village on Mission Trees with Hats and Mittens - Dec.
+3-24

-A Village tradition, our Hat and Mitten Trees, return for the holiday season.
 From Dec.
-2-25, come decorate our Christmas trees with hats and mittens to give to families served by the Village Clothes Closet/Food Pantry.
-You will find the trees located at the south entrance to the church and in the Welcome Center.
-The Pantry serves 500 households a month and your contribution will literally help spread the warmth of the season to many of these families.
+3-24, come decorate our Christmas trees with hats and mittens to give to families served by the Village Clothes Closet/Food Pantry.
+Trees will be located at the north and south entrances of Village on Mission.
 Contact Deborah White at 913-671-2369 or firstname.lastname@example.org with any questions.

 Diapers in December

-Village children will be collecting diapers throughout December to give to the Village Food Pantry.
+Beginning at the Advent Family Workshop on Nov.
+26, Village Church children will be collecting diapers throughout December to give to the Village Church Food Pantry.

 Stephen Ministry is Here For You